Getting a New Puppy?

 For example, where he's going to sleep?
 Will he sleep on a blanket on the floor, in a soft, comfy dog bed, a carrier, or will you crate-train him?

-What you feed him will depend on what the breeder has been providing him, as it's essential to stick to that, short term at least, so that he doesn't get a tummy upset.
+What you feed him will depend on what the breeder has been providing him, as it's essential to stick to that (short term, at least) so that he doesn't get a tummy upset.

 Here's an idea of the bare essentials your puppy might need to give you a heads-up.